ml-in-barcelona/jsoo-react/README.md

 For new projects, the best way to start is by using [the jsoo-react template](https://github.com/ml-in-barcelona/jsoo-react-template).

-Getting started instructions can be found in the template [readme](https://github.com/ml-in-barcelona/jsoo-react-template/blob/main/README.md).

 ### Existing project

 1. Install the `jsoo-react` package: